w3f/General-Grants-Program/grants/speculative/subauction.md

 ## Future Plans

 We're huge fans of NFT space and really believe that Polkadot ecosystem will benefit from having NFT marketplace that can be able easily integrated into other NFT solution standards developed on Polkadot.
 Our end result should be a feature-specific pallet that could be plugged into another blockchain applications and a NFT auction marketplace application with DAO curated exclusive content.
+But this is only beginning, we believe that huge innovations are going to happen in the NFT space and we want to follow those changes as close as possible to make our auction system thrive!